-Member of staff responsible: Anastasia Neocleous
+Member of Staff responsible: Anastasia Neocleous

-Ratified by Governors: January 2020
+Ratified by Governors: May 2022

-Next Review date: January 2022

-Review cycle: Two years

-Deputy Headteacher and Special Educational Needs Co-ordinator (SENCo) - Anastasia Neocleous who can be contacted through the school office on 0208 366 0521
+Next Review date: May 2024 Review cycle: Two years Deputy Headteacher and Special Educational Needs Co-ordinator (SENCo) - Anastasia Neocleous who can be contacted through the school office on 0208 366 0521 or via email senco@bushhillpark.enfield.sch.uk

-This policy complies with the statutory requirement laid out in the SEND Code of Practice 2015 and has been written with reference to the following guidance and documents:
+This policy complies with the statutory requirement laid out in the Special Educational Needs and Disability (SEND) Code of Practice 2015 and has been written with reference to the following guidance and documents:

-- Equality Act 2010: advice for schools DfE Feb 2013

-- Keeping Children Safe in Education 2019

-- Statutory Guidance on Supporting pupils at school with medical conditions 2015

-- The National Curriculum in England Key Stage 1 and 2 framework document Sept 2014

-- Safeguarding Policy

-- Accessibility Plan

-- Teachers Standards 2012
+- Equality Act 2010: advice for schools DfE Feb 2013 - Part 3 of the children and Families Act 2014 - The Special Educational Needs and disability Regulations 2014 - Keeping Children Safe in Education 2021 - Statutory Guidance on Supporting pupils at school with medical conditions 2015 - The National Curriculum in England Key Stage 1 and 2 framework document Sept 2014 - Safeguarding Policy - Accessibility Plan - Teachers Standards 2012 - Behaviour for Learning Policy

 Bush Hill Park Primary School is a large vibrant and successful mainstream primary school with a nursery.
-We have high expectations for all children and through working in partnership with parents we expect our children to grow into successful and responsible young people who become active citizens in modern Britain.
+We have high expectations for all children and through working in partnership with parents/carers and external agencies.
+We expect our children to grow into successful and responsible young people.
 Our aim is to identify children with special educational needs as early as possible and to provide appropriate support to maximise their future success.